genesiscommunitysuccess/docs/docs/03_server/03_request-server/03_advanced.md

 You can specify a timeout (in seconds) for a Request Server using the property `timeout`.
 In this example, we set a timeout of 15 seconds.

+If timeout is not set for a given requestReply definition, the default value will take the following precedence:

+1. the timeout value of the outer reqestReplies block
+2. else the timeout value of the `ReqRepTimeout` system definition item
+3. else 60 seconds

 <Example3 />

 ## Ranges